Auto Insurance Can Exclude Coverage for Intentional Acts

 Road Rage Can Be A Criminal Offense

 Road rage does endanger other drivers and their passengers.
 It goes further than being aggressive.
 It’s the extreme intentional aggression in driving that can make it criminal.
-Like catching up to someone on a street and plotting to get back at them for a perceived or even real slight, by cutting someone off and provoking an accident, or threatening someone by getting out of your car.
-You should avoid retaliation, don’t take what another driver does personally.
+Such as, catching up to someone on a street and plotting to get back at them, cutting someone off and provoking an accident, or threatening someone by getting out of your car.
+You should avoid retaliation.
+Don’t take what another driver does personally.
 They may be having a bad day, but a rude driver shouldn’t invoke in you to outdo their rudeness by becoming potentially criminal.

 How This Pertains to Auto Insurance